Low-pressure area: Formation

 Cyclogenesis is the development and strengthening of cyclonic circulations, or low-pressure areas, within the atmosphere.
 Cyclogenesis is the opposite of cyclolysis, and has an anticyclonic (high-pressure system) equivalent which deals with the formation of high-pressure areas—anticyclogenesis.
 Cyclogenesis is an umbrella term for several different processes, all of which result in the development of some sort of cyclone.
 Meteorologists use the term "cyclone" where circular pressure systems flow in the direction of the Earth's rotation, which normally coincides with areas of low pressure.
 The largest low-pressure systems are cold-core polar cyclones and extratropical cyclones which lie on the synoptic scale.
 Warm-core cyclones such as tropical cyclones, mesocyclones, and polar lows lie within the smaller mesoscale.
 Subtropical cyclones are of intermediate size.
 Cyclogenesis can occur at various scales, from the microscale to the synoptic scale.
 Larger-scale troughs, also called Rossby waves, are synoptic in scale.
 Shortwave troughs embedded within the flow around larger scale troughs are smaller in scale, or mesoscale in nature.
 Both Rossby waves and shortwaves embedded within the flow around Rossby waves migrate equatorward of the polar cyclones located in both the Northern and Southern hemispheres.
 All share one important aspect, that of upward vertical motion within the troposphere.
 Such upward motions decrease the mass of local atmospheric columns of air, which lowers surface pressure.

-Extratropical cyclones form as waves along weather fronts due to a passing by shortwave aloft or upper-level jet streak before occluding later in their life cycle as cold-core cyclones.
+Extratropical cyclones form as waves along weather fronts when a shortwave aloft or upper-level jet streak passes by before occluding later in their life cycle as cold-core cyclones.
 Polar lows are small-scale, short-lived atmospheric low-pressure systems that occur over the ocean areas poleward of the main polar front in both the Northern and Southern Hemispheres.
 They are part of the larger class of mesoscale weather-systems.
 Polar lows can be difficult to detect using conventional weather reports and are a hazard to high-latitude operations, such as shipping and offshore platforms.
 They are vigorous systems that have near-surface winds of at least 17 m/s.

 This depiction of the Hadley cell shows the process which sustains low-pressure areas.
 Diverging winds aloft allow for lower pressure and convergence at the Earth's surface, which leads to upward motion.